-State Atomic Energy Corporation Rosatom or ROSATOM is one the global technological leaders.
+ROSATOM is one the global technological leaders.
 It is a multi-industry holding comprising assets in power engineering, machine engineering and construction, among others.
-Having competencies across the entire nuclear fuel cycle, the corporation boasts the largest foreign project portfolio in the world with 36 power units at different stages of implementation in 12 countries.
-ROSATOM is the largest producer of electricity in Russia, ensuring over 19% of the country’s energy needs.
+Having competencies across the entire nuclear fuel cycle, the corporation boasts the largest foreign project portfolio in the world with 35 power units at different stages of implementation in 12 countries.
+ROSATOM is the largest producer of electricity in Russia, ensuring over 20% of the country’s energy needs.
 ROSATOM also ventures into manufacturing equipment and isotopes for nuclear medicine, does research, materials studies, digital products, manufactures various innovative nuclear and non-nuclear products.
 ROSATOM is engaged into low-carbon generation, including wind energy.
-The corporation includes over 350 enterprises and organizations employing a total of about 250,00 people.
+The corporation includes about 300 enterprises and organizations employing a total of more than 275,000 people.

 FSUE RosRAO is a ROSATOM’s organization specializing in management of radioactive waste (RAW), industrial waste and remediation of territories.
 The Company renders full set of RAW management services (collection, transportation, reprocessing, conditioning, storage of low and intermediate level waste), solves problems of management of SNF and RAW accumulated in the process of Russian NAVY’s activities and being generated in disposal of nuclear submarines and surface ships with nuclear power installations.
 It carries out radiation monitoring and remediates contaminated areas.
 FSUE RosRAO incorporates eight branches and 19 divisions.
 These are the developed framework for efficient system of RAW management.
 Besides, the Company is designated the federal operator for management of Danger Class I-II waste.
 In this capacity, the Company builds an efficient system of management of waste of these classes, which will include the state information system of management of Danger Class I-II waste as well as infrastructure for its reprocessing.